 Bills are due by the 25th of each month to avoid a $10 penalty.
 If you do not pay your bill by the 25th, you incur the $10 late charge.
 You have until the 15th of the following month to pay at least the previous month's bill to avoid disconnection of service and a $35 penalty.

 Pay online, over the phone, in person at Town Hall, by bank draft, or by mail.
 View more information at the Payment Options section of our website.

 Yes, additional cans can be delivered to your home.
-There is no fee for delivery, but you will incur the additional monthly charge on your water bill of $9.69 per trash can and $4.34 per recycling bin.
-Call Finance at (919) 557-3925, press option 2, to have additional cans delivered.
+There is no fee for delivery, but you will incur the additional monthly charge on your utility bill.
+Call Finance at (919) 557-3925, press option 9, to have additional cans delivered.

 Call Public Works at (919) 552-5920.
 Staff will visit your property, evaluate the items that need to be collected, and leave a door tag noting how much the collection will cost.
 You can then visit Town Hall at 128 South Main Street and pay in person, or call (919) 557-3925, press option 9, to pay over the phone by credit card.
 We can't add this fee to your utility bill; it must be paid prior to collection.

 Yes.
 To avoid paying sewer charges when irrigating your lawn or using outside water, you can have a second water meter installed by the Town of Holly Springs.
 To start this process, contact Development Services at (919) 557-3915.
 Once the permit has been paid for and picked up, the installation process can take up to 30 days to complete.